ayushjain92/SystemDesignCards/README.md

 ## Event Driven Architecture

 1. Used in multi-player online gaming algorithms.
-For example, when we take headshots in Counter Strike then the event is sent with timestamp of the shot and then the backend server matches if the position of player-B was matching with the shot direction for a given timestamp.
+For example, when we take headshots in Counter Strike then the event is sent with timestamp of the shot and then the backend server matches if the position of player-B was matching with the shot direction/location for a given timestamp.

 #### Trade-Offs: